 To learn how to day trade like this, the EURUSD Day Trading Course shows you how to do it.

 If you wish to be a forex scalper, open an ECN-style trading account.
 An ECN account is actually recommended for all forex day traders because the bid/ask spread in these accounts is smaller than with a normal account.

 Also give some thought to which market to day trade: stocks, forex, or futures?
 All are viable, but one market may fit your personal circumstances better.

 Capital requirements for day trading: Day trading forex requires only about $100 in starting capital, although more is recommended.
-You can day trade futures, like the popular S&P 500 e-minis (ES), with about $8,000, and to day trade US stocks requires $25,000 minimum (not applicable to other countries).
+You can day trade futures, like the popular S&P 500 e-minis (ES), with about $8,000 (less if you trade micro contracts), and to day trade US stocks requires $25,000 minimum (not applicable to other countries).
+Stock day traders outside the US are not subject to the $25k minimum (trade however much capital you like).
 This may also help you decide if you day trade or not, and what market you trade.

 Understanding Swing Trading

 Swing traders place trades each day, or a few trades per week or month, but don’t necessarily close their positions each night.
 Their trades last from a day to a week or even months, depending on the time frame used for the trade setup.

 Swing trading can be done in stocks, ETFs, forex, futures, or options.